 Jim Hediger

 Jim Hediger was born and raised in a railroad family, and 1972 became a pivotal year in his life and career.
-That’s when he wrote a letter to former Model Railroader Editor Linn H. Westcott to offer assistance for the growing magazine.
+That’s when he wrote a letter to then Model Railroader Editor Linn H. Westcott to offer assistance for the growing magazine.
 The then-high school teacher from Dearborn, Mich. relocated to Milwaukee that year to join the MR staff as an associate editor and never looked back.

 In the beginning of his new career, Hediger became well-known for his freelance HO Ohio Southern Railroad.
 The layout was showcased over the years in multiple feature articles while serving as a teaching tool in many workshop and paint shop columns.
-Hediger capped off the 1970s by beginning the construction of John Armstrong’s pioneering double-deck concept to the Ohio Southern with encouragement by Westcott.
+Hediger capped off the 1970s by beginning the construction of John Armstrong’s pioneering double-deck concept to the Ohio Southern with encouragement from Westcott.

-By the time he retired in August 2015, Hediger had written 750 stories, columns and product reviews for Model Railroader over a 43-year timespan, the longest tenure in the magazine’s history.
+By the time he retired in August 2015, Hediger had written 750 stories, columns and product reviews for Model Railroader over a 43 year timespan, the longest tenure in the magazine’s history.
 He’s one of the August 2024 nominees for the Model Railroader Hall of Fame.

 Russell Larson